altunixon/wips/lns/altina_ln/ASP-123-Chapter_3__4_Southwards.md

 "It will be interesting!
 I will definitely write a romantic story that will leave you rolling on the floor laughing!"<br/>
 Is it really fine for a romance story to make others laugh out loud?
 Regis thought, but he didn’t interrupt their conversation.<br/>
 He could guess Elise’s identity from their conversation.
 And could imagine why she was choosing to cross the ocean at this time.<br/>
-Elise looked towards Regis:
+Elise looked towards Regis:<br/>
 "Since I’m seeking your protection, I think I should confess everything..."<br/>
-"No… your identity as “Ms Elise from High Britannia who came here to study abroad” is more convenient for me."<br/>
+"No… your identity as "Ms Elise from High Britannia who came here to study abroad" is more convenient for me."<br/>
 "Eh?"<br/>
 "I might have modest talent —— but I’m now the strategist of the Généralissime Office… which is roughly equivalent to the aide of the Minister of Military Affairs."<br/>
 "The Généralissime Office is set up by Argentina after all."<br/>